germanf/reactjs-scaffolding/README.md

 ### Summary
 1. Overview
+2. Installation
-2. Folder structure
+3. Folder structure
-3. Project commands
+4. Project commands
-4. How to contribute
+5. How to contribute